emilyyeh123/comp257_Algorithms_Analysis/projectReport.md

 Below is an image of the data used to plot the size of the test cases on the x axis, and time on the y axis.
 The graph does not include the last two runtimes of the brute force algorithm.
 This is because those values are too large in relation to the rest of the runtimes.
 If I included them in the graph, the plot would be too zoomed out for us to be able to note the differences in the smaller testcases.

+From the project proposal, we concluded each runtime to be:
+- Brute Force: O(n<sup>2</sup>(n/2))
+- Greedy: O(n)
+- Dynamic Programming: O(n<sup>2</sup>)

+We can see that the plot matches this analysis as the greedy algorithm appears to be a mostly straight line.
+The dynamic programming algorithm produces an n<sup>2</sup>-like graph, and the brute force algorithm grows exponentially fast.

 <kbd> <img src=/plot/plot_runtime_vs_testcaseSize.png alt="" width="800"/> </kbd>

 ## Conclusion
 **The dynamic programming algorithm is the clear winner for this problem.** It's both fast and guaranteed to produce correct results every time.
-Although the greedy algorithm is quite fast as well, it's very error prone and not guaranteed to produce the optimal solution.
-We can also see from the plot that for test cases of larger sizes, dynamic programming will have a much faster runtime.
-The possibility that the greedy algorithm outperforms dynamic programming is little to none.
+Although the graph shows that the greedy algorithm is exceedingly faster than DP, it's very error prone and not guaranteed to produce the optimal solution.
 As for brute force, we've already established that it's not ideal for testcases of larger sizes.
 Although it is also guaranteed to produce correct results, it's not worth the runtime.